jschalk/jaar/docs/ropeterm_explanation.md

 dirty_rope = ";amy;casa;appearance;dirty;"
 usa_texas_rope = ";UN;USA;Texas;"
 un_texas_rope = ";UN;Texas;"
-- **NexusLabel**: The first label in a RopeTerm.
+- **FirstLabel**: The first label in a RopeTerm.
 Example "UN" in ";UN;USA;Texas;"

-# Ropes that have the same Nexus can create meaning
+# Ropes that have the same FirstLabel can create meaning
 Consider these 3 ropes:
 1. ;UN;USA;Texas;
 2. ;USA;Texas;
 3. ;USA;The South;Texas;

 Each rope arrives at the concept of Texas in a different way and connotes something different.
-Now consider these UN nexus :
+Now consider these UN FirstLabel :

-Here each Rope has the Nexus "UN"
+Here each Rope has the FirstLabel "UN"
 1. ;UN;France;Paris;
 2. ;UN;Germany;Berlin;
 3. ;UN;USA;Texas;Dallas;